RoseChinenye/RoseChinenye/README.md

 professional software development experience.

 <h3 align="left">About Me:</h3>
-- 🔭 I’m currently working on .NET projects.
+- 🔭 I’m currently working on C# .NET projects.
-- 🌱 I’m currently learning Amazon Web Services(AWS) Services.
+- 🌱 I have knowledge of Amazon Web Services(AWS).
 - 👯 Possesses expertise in C# (.NET), ASP.NET MVC, ASP.NET API, SQL and Entity Framework Core, complemented by a solid understanding of unit testing, design patterns, and object-oriented software design principles.
 - 💬 We can have a call over a coffee break to discuss the world's next big thing.